 If you build a foreign trade e-commerce website yourself, how can users pay online?
-What are the available payment gateways?
+What payment gateways are available?
 This article will introduce them to you.

 Common Payment Methods for Foreign Trade.
 There are many ways to receive payments online for foreign trade e-commerce websites.